-We are based in Nevada allowing our clients across the country to formulate and execute their estate plans to take advantage of Nevada’s progressive trust, corporate, and tax laws; we call this the “Nevada Advantage.”
+Unlike other Nevada trust companies, we allow our clients across the country to formulate and execute their estate plans to take advantage of Nevada trusts, corporate, and tax laws; we call this the “Nevada Advantage.”
 You can reside anywhere in the United States and still benefit from a trustee relationship with Premier Trust.

-Nevada is consistently ranked as the top trust jurisdiction in the United States for many reasons:
+Nevada is consistently ranked as the top trusts jurisdiction in the United States for many reasons:

 - Nevada does not have a state or fiduciary income tax.
 Irrevocable trusts are taxed at the state level on where the trustee resides.
-If a client has a Nevada trustee, the trust may avoid filing a state income tax return.
-This helps reduce the erosion of trust assets by the tax rate. *The trust will always have to file a federal income tax return.
-Also, if a beneficiary of a Nevada trust receives a trust distribution, that distribution will be subject to their own state’s personal income tax filings.
+If a client has a Nevada trustee, the Nevada trusts may avoid filing a state income tax return.
+This helps reduce the erosion of trust assets by the tax rate. *The Nevada trusts will always have to file a federal income tax return.
+Also, if a beneficiary of trust from Nevada trust companies receive a trust distribution, that distribution will be subject to their own state’s personal income tax filings.

 - Nevada dynasty trusts allow a trust to continue for 365 years.
 The length of time a trust can last is commonly referred to as a states “Rule Against Perpetuities.”
 Dynasty provisions allow a trust to avoid the estate tax arena for multiple generations.